pzimero/pzimero/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on becoming the best front-end developer in the world.
+I do small projects from time to time to help me get better.
 - 🌱 I’m currently learning callbacks and array methods using javascript.
 - ⚡ Fun fact: I have a lot of hobbies like crocheting and playing Animal Crossing.